SAP Articles

 2. Key Considerations for BOM in SAP Negotiations

-I’ve seen companies rush into SAP contracts without digging into their BOM, only to find out later they were paying for things they didn’t need.
 That’s where SAP Negotiation Advisors, like me, come in.
 We help break down the BOM so you’re not stuck overpaying while keeping your contract flexible for the future.

 Before you sign anything, here’s what to watch out for:

 I’ve seen too many businesses get trapped in bad deals.
 Working with SAP Negotiation Advisors means you get a contract that actually fits your business—not SAP’s sales targets.
+Your bottom line will thank you for taking the time to get this right.

 3. Actionable Tips for Negotiating BOM-Linked Contracts